What the heck is it?

-Ever wondered what comms people mean when they talk about tone of voice?
+Ever wondered what copywriters mean when they talk about tone of voice?
 Well, read on to find out why we love it so much and how it can help you.

-Finding your voice is an incredibly important part of any brand.
+Finding your voice is an incredibly important part of any brand and it’s an integral part of the copywriting services I provide.
 But it’s not so much about what you say, rather how you say it that will make a long-term impression.

-Used properly, your tone of voice will inform everything you write, from website copy, social media content, emails and even product packaging if that’s the kind of business you operate.
+Used properly, your TOV will inform everything you write, from website copy, social media content, emails and even product packaging if that’s the kind of business you operate.
 Quite simply, you want people to recognise it.

 That’s because it’s such an important part of identifying who you are and what you do as a business.